Rice football ended 2019 on a high note with a win over UTEP, setting the stage for what many expect to be a breakthrough 2020 season.

 Building from a strong base, the 2020 Rice football team is full of players who refuse to succumb to the status quo. “[We] just want to keep going. keep growing, continue to be better and continue to help our team be better,” team captain Austin Trammell said after the game.
 Junior linebacker Blaze Alldredge echoed those words, hoping the team could “carry this momentum into the offseason and develop into even better players for next year.”

 Momentum, talent and a desire to be better from top to bottom.
 The makings of something special are being assembled on South Main.
 Year three of the Mike Bloomgren era is already off to a great start.

 But first, it’s time to celebrate.
 “I’m proud to be their coach, I know that much,” Bloomgren said, content to enjoy the present before the future arrives.
-After all, the process demands it.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+After all, the process demands it.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA